top of page

 The Sugar–Saliva Connection

 Saliva is about 98% water; the rest is mucins, enzymes, minerals, and immune compounds.
-When you’re dehydrated, stressed, or overloaded with sugar, that mix goes sideways, and it’s one of the first visible signs of imbalance in oral health.
+When you’re dehydrated, stressed, or overloaded with sugar, that mix goes sideways.
+It’s one of the first visible signs of an oral health imbalance.

 How Sugar Changes Your Oral Environment

-High sugar intake shifts your mouth’s pH and microbiome, affecting overall sugar and oral health balance.
-The more acidic it becomes, the harder your salivary glands work to protect your tissues, producing even more mucin-rich saliva.
+High sugar intake alters your mouth’s pH and microbiome, impacting the balance between overall sugar intake and oral health.
+As the acidity increases, your salivary glands work harder to protect your tissues, producing even more mucin-rich saliva.

 What That Means for Your Teeth (and Beyond)